Mobirise

 Borne out of frequent requests from local teens wanting to get involved in conservation, The Piroa Conservation Trust, Shorebirds Trust and Tara iti golf club have joined forces to launch Mangawhai’s very own ‘Rangatahi Conservation’ programme.

 The programme, which launched in July 2024 , is designed to build knowledge and experience around ecology and conservation in our local area.
-With the help of volunteers, the aim is to grow this into a full year programme in 2025, able to support a larger group of teenagers.
+With the help of volunteers, it is now a full year programme in 2025.

 Each session starts with a bit of learning, followed by putting those learnings into practice.